moviemasher/moviemasher.js/packages/lib/server/README.md

 Pull requests for fixes, features, and refactorings are always appreciated, as are documentation updates.
 Creative help with graphics, video and the web site is also needed.
-Please review the [Contributor Guide](https://moviemasher.com/docs/Contributor.html) and [send an email](mailto:connect27@moviemasher.com) to discuss ways to work on the project.
+Please [send an email](mailto:connect34@moviemasher.com) to discuss ways to work on the project.
 <!-- MAGIC:END -->